MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 3/README.md

 # Location arbitrage
+**Note**:
+From previous years assets like Magnificent Macarons were implemented on multiple exchanges across islands, such that we could trade on multiple exchanges to to optimise for best value.
+We do however know that no conversion will be needed this year, and can by that aspect assume it is less likely that Location Arbitrage will be used.
+Seeing as we are flying in space between planets, it is fair to guess it will be difficult to trade across planets.

+From previous years.

+Strategy: For Magnificent Macarons, we implemented a cross-market arbitrage strategy that considers trading with a foreign island through the conversion mechanism.
+The strategy analyzes the bid/ask spreads in both local and foreign markets, accounting for transportation fees, import/export tariffs, and other conversion costs to identify profitable arbitrage opportunities.

 This round introduced a new product called Magnificent Macrons.
 Magnificent Macrons could be bought or sold on the local island and then converted on the Pristine Island (think buying BTC from one crypto exchange and selling it on another — same exact concept).
 However, when converting your position, you paid several fees: a transport cost, an export tariff (if converting a long position — like exporting from the main island), or an import tariff (if importing to the main island).
 On top of that, you paid a storage fee of 0.1 seashells per timestamp per Macron held, heavily encouraging players not to hold long positions.